JESUS CHRIST DID NOT TEACH HELL

 And these will go away into everlasting (aionios) punishment, but the righteous into eternal (aionios) life.

 We fully looked into this mistranslated verse in the previous chapter, Chapter 17.
 This verse is the most frequently quoted verse used in defence of the doctrine of hell.
-The correct translation of this verse, as given below, reveals God's merciful age-to-come, age-lasting, corrective judgement of all unbelievers in the Lake of Fire.
+The correct translation of this verse, as follows, reveals God's merciful age-to-come, age-lasting, corrective judgement of all unbelievers in the Lake of Fire.

 And these will go away into age-to-come age-lasting (aionios) corrective punishment (kolasis), but the righteous into age-to-come eternal (aionios) life.